Maternal and Infant Health

 Addressing perinatal behavioral health is crucial for ensuring the well-being of new mothers.
 Perinatal behavioral health events impact both mothers and their families during a critical time in their lives.
 This infographic, part of our continuing effort to examine each step of the birthing journey in Arkansas, looks at behavioral health events — including outpatient visits, emergency room visits, and inpatient stays — among new Arkansas moms in Northwest Arkansas.

-ACHI examined behavioral health events in the prenatal and postpartum periods among 14,400 mothers who gave birth in Northwest Arkansas — defined as Benton, Carroll, Madison, and Washington counties — between Jan.
-1, 2019, and June 30, 2022.
+ACHI examined behavioral health events in the prenatal and postpartum periods among 14,400 Northwest Arkansas mothers who gave birth between Jan.
+1, 2019, and June 30, 2022, with Northwest Arkansas defined as Benton, Carroll, Madison, and Washington counties.
 We also looked at the timing of postpartum mothers’ follow-up visits within 120 days of either an emergency room visit or inpatient stay for a behavioral health event.

 Key findings: